Table of Contents

 If you're spending on ads but not seeing conversions, you don't have a traffic problem – you have a conversion problem.

 The good news?
-Conversion Rate Optimization can turn things around.
+The right conversion rate optimization strategies can turn things around.
 Small, strategic tweaks can drive more sign-ups, sales, and leads without increasing ad spend.

-In this guide, we’ll cover conversion rate optimization best practices that will help you turn clicks into customers.
+In this guide, we'll cover best practices that will help you turn clicks into customers.
+Whether you're just getting started or looking to sharpen your existing approach, these conversion optimisation strategies apply across SaaS, tech, and beyond.

 What is Conversion Rate Optimization (CRO)?